jamie33o/Project2/README.md

 - Menu button

-  - The menu button is between the mute/sound button and the logo in the center of the page when pressed it shows the menu screen but it does not stop the timer so the user cant use it to pause the game and google the question.
+  - The menu button is between the mute/sound button and the logo in the center of the page when pressed it shows the menu screen but it does not stop the timer so the user can't use it to pause the game and google the answer.

 <img src="docs/readme_images/menu.png" alt="menu button image" width="100"/>